 At the beginning, Swiss Solidarity primarily collected material donations, and was totally overrun with packages and aid items.

 Above all, our founders were radio presenters with generous hearts.
 Today we are the largest private humanitarian aid donor in Switzerland.
-For over 30 years we have been an autonomous foundation and the humanitarian arm of the Swiss Broadcasting Corporation, SRG SSR.
+Since 1983, we have been an independent foundation and the humanitarian arm of the Swiss Broadcasting Corporation, SRG SSR.

 Many of the projects are involved in reconstruction after earthquakes, hurricanes and other natural disasters.
 Many of the projects are involved in victims of war and conflict, and work to ensure children’s wellbeing.